 2022 seems like a “tick” year for Apple.
 The iPhone 14 has only minor upgrades from its predecessor.
 In fact, some technology reporters called the latest upgrades “underwhelming.”

-The industry expects a more noteworthy upgrade with the iPhone 15 which is due next year.
-The next generation phone could have a better camera and a new type of LTPO OLED display that lasts longer than its predecessor.
+The industry expects a more noteworthy upgrade with the iPhone 15, which is due out in the fall of 2023.
+The next generation phone is rumored to boast a better camera and a new type of LTPO OLED display that lasts longer than its predecessor.